 3. Completed Google form filled out by your upcoming internship supervisor about the details of your internship.

-The final deadline to apply is May 1, 2018.
-Applications received after 11 p.m.
+The final deadline to apply is May 1, 2019.
+Applications received after 4 p.m.
 EST on May 1 will not be considered.
-Final decisions will be communicated during the first week in May.
-Applications will be reviewed on a rolling basis.
+Final decisions will be communicated during the last week of classes.

 The Fleishman Center for Career and Professional Development staff will assist students in identifying internship opportunities and will review draft resumes during walk-in advising hours.